SAP/abap-file-formats/docs/json.md

 ```
 Note that if you specify a default value, the initial values are written to the JSON schema, unless they are not equal to the selected default.

-The order of these comments is important: First, there is the comment for the title followed by the one for the description, in case they are both provided.
-After these two, the remaining annotations are always located.
-Between them, the order is irrelevant.

 ### Additional Properties